SALE NOW ON | 50% OFF Selected Carpets Shop Here | 10% OFF Selected Laminate, Luxury Vinyl & Wood

 • Roller

-Right from the beginning of the project, your subfloor should be free of debris and dampness.
+Right from the beginning of your LVT installation project, your subfloor should be free of debris and dampness.
 A solid subfloor ensures a long-lasting LVT flooring installation as well as prevents future problems, or even needing to replace your luxury vinyl flooring completely.
+Our signs of a good subfloor guide explains what you need to check for, as well as highlighting key issues that mean your subfloor needs replacing.

-The boards/tiles need time to get used to the humidity and the temperature in the room you want to put them in.
-If you want them to acclimate properly to the environment, make sure they are lying flat in the middle of the room without anything on top of them or underneath them for 48 hours prior to installation.
+Before laying LVT, the boards/tiles need time to get used to the humidity and the temperature in the room you want to put them in.
+If you want them to acclimate properly to the environment, make sure they’re lying flat in the middle of the room without anything on top of them or underneath them for 48 hours prior to installation.

-As it says on the tin, keep spreading the glue and laying the planks in your desired pattern until you’ve covered the entire floor.
+Following the adhesive usage guidelines, keep spreading the glue and laying the planks in your desired pattern until you’ve covered the entire floor, then use the roller to go over the entire floor to make sure it’s fully stuck down.

 Order free samples